khajavali-sk/khajavali-sk.github.io/index.md

 # Welcome to My Portfolio

 Hi there!
-I'm **Khajavali**, a B.Tech student in AI and Data Science with a strong foundation in programming and a passion for problem-solving.
+I'm **Khajavali**, a passionate B.Tech student specializing in AI and Data Science.
+With a strong foundation in programming and a keen interest in Android development and Machine Learning, I aim to build impactful solutions for real-world challenges.

 ## About Me
 I specialize in: